MD

 A private solitary soul,

-Who counts the links on lengthy chain
+Who counts the links on a lengthy chain

 of the famous men I've known.